1904 Chappaqua tornado

 The 1904 Chappaqua tornado was an intense tornado that struck northern Westchester County, New York during the afternoon of Saturday, July 16, 1904.
 As of 2019, this tornado ranks as the strongest tornado to touch down in the county, ranking as F3 on the modern-day Fujita Scale.
 The tornado formed around 3:30 pm EST within a severe thunderstorm near Chappaqua, New York.
 The tornado quickly began to produce damage in the hamlet, destroying several structures and killing two people.
 Homes were knocked off their foundations and rolled over along the tornado's path.
 By 4:00 pm EST, the tornado dissipated and left $100,000 (1904 USD; $2.4 million 2009 USD) worth of damage in its wake.
 Hail associated with the same storm cell also inflicted damage upon a few structures.
 The tornado is known as the worst disaster in the history of Chappaqua.

-Synopsis
+Description

 During the afternoon of July 16, 1904, a severe thunderstorm produced a strong tornado that touched down around 3:30 pm EST in Chappaqua, New York.
 Residents reported the first indication of the thunderstorm was a large black cloud approaching the region.
 The sky was reportedly completely dark as torrential rain and high winds commenced.
 Intense lightning and loud thunder prompted people to seek shelter in their cellars.
 The tornado tracked directly through Chappaqua before moving towards the Hudson River.
 Upon reaching the river, the tornado became a waterspout that was powerful enough to uncover the river bed below it.
 The waterspout eventually dissipated by 4:00 pm EST. The tornado was later rated as F3 on the modern-day Fujita scale.